The Excel Dproduct function calculates the product of a field (column) in a database for selected records, that satisfy user-specified criteria.

 Note that the Excel database functions are not case sensitive.
 So, for example, the criteria ="Tuesday" will be satisfied by cells containing the text "Tuesday" or "tuesday".

-The following examples are based on the simple database on the right, which stores the ratings, across three tests, taken by two men on different dates.
+The following examples are based on the above simple database on the right, which stores the ratings, across three tests, taken by two men on different dates.

 In the example below, the Dproduct function is used to calculate the product of Gary's scores on all three tests on 05-Jan-2010.
 The criteria are specified in cells F1 - G2 and the Dproduct formula is shown in cell F3.